CubicLauncher/cubicmc.me/SECURITY.md

 We take the security of our project seriously.
 If you believe you've found a security vulnerability, please follow these steps:

 1. **DO NOT** disclose the vulnerability publicly until it has been addressed by our team.
-2. Email your findings to [security@yourdomain.com] with the subject line "Security Vulnerability Report".
-3. Include as much information as possible about the vulnerability:
+2. Include as much information as possible about the vulnerability:
    - The type of vulnerability
    - Steps to reproduce
    - Potential impact